Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Granbull.md

 ---
 Ability1: Intimidate
 Ability2: Quick Feet
+Baby: 'No'
+BookImageName: HOME210.png
+BookShinyImageName: HOME210_s.png
 BoxSprite: SRD-BoxSprite-granbull.png
+DexCategory: Fairy Pokemon
+DexDescription: Granbull is usually a timid creature that is easily spooked.
+Its fangs are extremely powerful and scary so no one dares to mess with it or its loved ones.
+  It will use its giant fangs to attack if it needs to.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 14
+  Feet: 4.6
+  Meters: 1.4
 HiddenAbility: Rattled
 HomeSprite: SRD-HomeSprite-granbull.png
 Learnset: '[[SRD-Granbull-Learnset]]'
 Legendary: 'No'
 Name: Granbull
 Number: 210
+PrimaryEggGroup: Field
+SecondaryEggGroup: Fairy
 Sprite: granbull.png
 Type1: Fairy
 Type2: ''
+Weight:
+  Hectograms: 487
+  Kilograms: 48.7
+  Pounds: 107.4
 ---

 #PokeroleSRD/Pokedex